 Jake Halpern: I am working on a piece of fiction now and a novel and I am going back and forth with that, and I am doing much of magazine pieces and that is about it, except taking care of my four-month-old son.

 Exactly!
 Making him into a celebrity.

 Taking him to the conventions.
 Well, thanks again.
-Fame Junkies is really good, like I said, I read it, I actually read it twice, and if you are interested in the psychology of fame it’s really I must have.
+Fame Junkies is really good like I said, I read it, I actually read it twice, and if you are interested in the psychology of fame it’s really I must have.
 But it also has a lot of fun entertaining stories about Hollywood and celebrities, so it is not just scientific experiments although, that was one of the most interesting parts of it.
-For those of you on the call if you want a copy, it is pretty much everywhere on Amazon.
-I got my at Borders because the manager at Borders actually recommended that I read it, although I already knew I was going to read it but she was like, “My friend told me about this, you have got to get it.”
+For those of you on the call, if you want a copy, it is pretty much everywhere on Amazon.
+I got mine at Borders because the manager at Borders actually recommended that I read it, although I already knew I was going to read it but she was like, “My friend told me about this, you have got to get it.”
 So, it is kind of funny how it made its way around the country.
 Well thanks again Jake, it was nice talking to you.